Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 Fellow Opus has an adjustable ring on top with numbers ranging from 1 to 11.
 There are four increments between each number, which means there’s a 41-grind adjustment.
 This gives you room for a coarse grind, but it’s not ideal for dialing in, which is why Fellow comes with extra micro settings on the inner dial under the hopper.
 This is where things get complicated.

 An arrow on the inner dial points to six ticks on two sides.
 One inner tick is 2/3 of the outer ring click.
 For example, if you make one adjustment for finer grounds on the inner ring, you’re located a notch below the original position on the external ring.
-Overall, this takes time and practice and is a fairly complicated way to access grind settings, but on the bright side, there are 120 grind adjustment settings in total, which is a wide range.

-Baratza ESP is much more intuitive, and easier to adjust the grind settings.
+Baratza ESP is much more intuitive and easier to adjust the grind settings.
 There’s a coarse part of the grind options that goes from 21 to 40.

 The threads are further apart on these settings, so you make larger adjustments, which works well for filter coffee.
 The threads from 1 to 20 are located much closer, which means you can make fine adjustments, which makes it easy to dial in espresso.
 It’s a simple yet impressive system where the grinder jumps to “micro” settings on the same dial.